loveencounterflow/timetunnel/README.md

 In that state, you can safely apply a simple-minded regex like `/"[^"]*"/` to your source to extract the (obfuscated) string literal and then apply the inverse replacements to obtain `some string with "quotes"`.
-TimeTunnel does exactly this, plus it makes sure upfront that any occurrances of bracketing characters are hidden as well so reconstituting the original can be done with confidence.
+TimeTunnel does exactly this: it allows you to define regular expressions (so-called 'tunnels') to define what to hide and to define character sets ('guards' and an 'integer alphabet') that define how to hide such texts, plus it makes sure upfront that any occurrances of bracketing characters (as defined by the guards) are hidden as well so reconstituting the original can be done with confidence.